How to design personal training packages

 Here you’ll find everything you need to build your client base and boost retention.
 You can kill two birds with one stone through your pricing structure when you know the right method.

-1. Know your niche
+1. Know your personal training niche

 Nothing is more important than defining your unique selling point when developing personal training pricing packages.